 Volunteer Tara shares a few summertime adventures: setting a gill net, picking blueberries, and relishing long days by a beach bonfire.

 Alaska State Troopers allege Roswell Schaeffer Sr., 66, abandoned a half shackle of commercial gillnet, leaving 103 salmon to rot.

 State managers emphasized record-level chum runs, even as middle and upper river fishermen say they are not yet seeing those returns for themselves.

 For the first time, centuries-old fishing knowledge from the Upper Kobuk River is being recorded with funding from a National Park Service Historic Preservation Grant.

 Story49 pays tribute to the Little Sisters of Jesus as they prepare to leave Western Alaska.
-Join Little Sisters Damiene and Nermala reflect on their time in Nome, Diomede, and Anchorage.
+Sisters Damiene and Nermala reflect on their time in Nome, Diomede, and Anchorage.